Binance Market Update (2022-07-23)

 Binance

-The global cryptocurrency market cap now stands at $1.04T, down by -1.67% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.02T, down by -3.35% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BOND, CHESS, and BICO, up by 76%, 18%, and 16%, respectively.
+Market outperformers include BOND, MDT, and POND, up by 55%, 41%, and 18%, respectively.

 Top stories of the day: